Deep Domain Experience Weighs In

 It’s easy to see how this could be construed as exploitation.
 But that debate is irrelevant if one considers that the recklessness of the consolidators lies first and foremost in their conflation of all that crowd-sourced amateur content with professionally produced content — INTO ONE SALES CHANNEL.

 Professionals were offered shelf space inside the store, so to speak, but only if they shared it side by side with amateurs at pathetic prices, thus taking the wind out of their sales (pun intended).
-Consequently, as time went on, lower licensing fees fostered a notion amongst publishers — the corporate bean counters, not the art directors — that pictures viewed on a screen were worth less than those seen in print.
+As time went on, lower licensing fees fostered a notion amongst publishers — the corporate bean counters, not the art directors — that pictures viewed on a screen were worth less than those seen in print.
 Baseless as that opinion was, it stuck.
 It didn’t take long for pros to disappear from the stock photo shelves, while, at the same time, they began to lose control over pricing their commissioned photo shoots too — their jobs.
 They had little recourse against a powerful alliance of capital and the supersonic pace of change it wrought.

 By the late aughts, which ushered in a conjunction of universal broadband with the eclipse of film (i.e., the fast uploading and downloading of digital images culminating in Kodak’s 2012 bankruptcy), the Corbis-Getty juggernaut had long since cut photographers out of the profit proposition.
 Professionals, an entire class of individual business owners, were treated collectively like an unskilled labor force, employees in a manufacturing supply chain creating a raw material.

 Some laypeople and young photographers have a general impression that Getty Images is a bastion of photojournalism, that’s it’s a feather in any photojournalist’s cap to be a “Getty photographer.”
 After all, Getty offers prestigious competitive grants — albeit relatively tiny ones — that foster the work of selected photojournalists.
 Getty sponsors events and conferences attended by professional photographers.
-And one sees Getty photo credits everywhere, including on photographs it acquired for distribution long after their creation; having had no role in their production, economic or otherwise, except to vacuum up distribution rights.
+And one sees Getty photo credits everywhere, including on photographs it acquired for distribution long after they were shot; having had no role in their production, economic or otherwise, except to vacuum up distribution rights.

 Initially, Bill Gates, Mark Getty, and Jonathan Klein hired people to run their companies who cared deeply about photography and photographers.
 Whether by resignation or firing, they left in quick succession.
 Today, there is no longer anyone at the helm with firsthand knowledge about best practices that once governed a true photo agency.
 There are no photo agencies anymore; far fewer anyway, to competitively recruit and foster the best creative talent.
 By the time millennial photographers and photo buyers habituated to crowd-sourcing, along with a new generation of software designers and engineers, an institutional memory loss prevailed.
 No one knew, anymore, how to maximize the economic value of photography.

 Copyright lingers in a state of disuse, hardly the yardstick it once was for meting out publication rights (hence copy-rights) for any given photograph.
 But with the technology available today, it doesn’t have to stay that way.

 Vendors who crave the competitive advantages that on-boarding professionals will bring are obliged to remember that publishers are the photographers’ clients, not theirs.